-(3) 80 CNCA § 5-118 with respect to a security interest of an issuer or nominated person; and
+(3) 80 CNCA § 5-118 with respect to a security interest of an issuer or nominated person; and conflicting security interest in or agricultural lien on the same collateral if the statute creating the agricultural lien so provides.

 (4) 80 CNCA § 9-110 with respect to a security interest arising under Article 2 or 2A.